 It’s essential to understand information from the doctor

 Having a good understanding of your older adult’s health conditions is especially important because they’re usually dealing with multiple health problems.

 As their health advocate, being crystal clear about what’s going on with their medications and treatments helps prevent serious complications or medical emergencies.

-Not clearly understanding information or instructions from doctors can lead to big problems for your older adult – and you!
+Not clearly understanding information or instructions from doctors can lead to serious problems for your older adult – and you!

 - Going back to the hospital for the same problem within a short period of time.

 - Problems with medication because of wrong dose, wrong timing, drug interactions, or bad side effects.

 - Having a medical emergency because early warning signs for a health condition weren’t understood.

 - Not knowing how to properly use or maintain important medical equipment such as a pacemaker, defibrillator, or catheter.

 When you and your older adult visit the doctor, make sure you understand everything they tell you about their health and how to manage their conditions.

 Their job is to make sure your older adult gets good care.
 An important part of that is making sure you’re able to make informed decisions and follow through with their instructions.

-3 tips for improved communication during doctor visits
+3 top tips for improved communication during doctor visits